 The Talib weren’t even done releasing the breaths they had been holding, when the shape appeared once again.

-This time, the American walked in an even more measured pace, covering ground the way only someone who believed completely in himself would.
+This time, the American covered ground a wee bit quicker, slightly hunched so as to present a smaller target.
 He stopped in front of the other fallen comrade and the process repeated itself – the Talib staring, their faces aghast and their mouths gaping open.

 They waited a few minutes and when the American hadn’t moved, they climbed down from their perch and approached the two fallen men.

-The Emir reached down and held his finger under the American’s nose and felt his breath, which was coming out in short ragged bursts.
-Given the extent of his wounds, the Emir estimated he had seconds to die.
+The Emir reached down and held his finger under the American’s nose and felt the soldier’s breath coming out in short ragged bursts.
+Just above his Adam’s apple, the AK-47’s soft-nosed round had torn off much of his throat, shattering his spinal cord and the base of his medula oblongata.
+Given the extent of his wound, the Emir estimated he had seconds left.
 The American looked almost serene – like as if this was how he had always hoped he would die.
 In a flash, the Emir realized that maybe the total victory that the Talib had dreamed of wouldn’t happen so easily.

 “Leave them alone,” Mehsud called, “Leave the infidel the chance to take him away.
 He has earned the right.
 We shall return, for another fight, another day…”

 Then, as he turned to rise, the Emir’s eyes fell on the dog tag.
-He stared it a while and then gently removed it from the American’s neck.
-It said –
+He gingerly lifted the soldier’s head and removed the tag from the American’s neck.
+On one side was

 David F. Dornberger

 Today that dog tag rests inside a beautifully hand crafted teak and glass jewelry box on top of a TV cabinet in a small town called Lawrence, mid-way between Topeka and Kansas City in the United States.
-Somehow it had found its way from a dusty hamlet 12 time zones to the east, via an Islamabad army installation and then finally to America on a C130 Hercules transport aircraft.
+Somehow it had found its way from a dusty hamlet 12 time zones to the east, via an Islamabad army installation and then – after a brief stopover at the Ramstein Air Base in Germany, finally to America on a C130 Hercules transport aircraft.